nolan-meyer1/ThemePark-Application/README.md

 ### - $${\color{lightblue}Park}$$
 This is what will contain all of the data we have about the parks.
-Each park object will have the id, the name, country, continenet, latitude, longitude, and timezone.
+Each park object will have the id, the name, country, continent, latitude, longitude, and timezone.

 ### - $${\color{lightblue}ParkParser}$$
 This is what will parse the data that is given to use from the api.